 Humans are no different.
 How would you feel if you were led by a person with those qualities?
 You’d go all-in.

-I believe humans [and other social animals] are hard-wired to seek and attach to genuine, trustworthy alphas.
-These leaders can stand the test of time, and with the right system of building future genuine, trustworthy alphas, they can sustain their group’s outperformance for unusually long-durations.
+I believe humans [and other social animals] are hard-wired to seek and attach to genuine, trustworthy leaders.
+Such strong leaders can stand the test of time, and with the right system of building future genuine, trustworthy leaders, they can sustain their group’s outperformance for unusually long-durations.
 This is leadership skill.

 Take for instance a leader who makes an introductory speech to a group of new employees at their orientation.
 To the new recruits the leader looks attractive, is highly affable and tells a good story.
 But as the days wear on his or her true actions demonstrates whether they are genuine and trustworthy to all employees and other stakeholders.
 If the leader possesses numerous bad alpha characteristics, it’s only a matter of time until group morale and performance suffers.
 Those employees will spend more of their time trying to defeat their leader, or each other, rather than work together.